torbsd/torbsd.github.io/dirty-stats.md

 Ranking in Kbps of bandwidth provided by each operating system, with the relevant percentage share.
 This script's results are essentially what spawned __TDP__ in the first place: the overwhelming role of Linux in providing bandwidth to the Tor network.

-FreeBSD Tor relays place second in contributed bandwidth, and contribute almost 5% of the total.
-Increased OS diversity from the other BSDs could drastically incrase this diversity measure, particularly OpenBSD.
+FreeBSD Tor relays place second in contributed bandwidth, contributing over 5% of the total.
+Increased OS diversity from the other BSDs could drastically increase this diversity measure, particularly OpenBSD.
 As BSDs such as DragonFly and BitRig mature, we look forward to their contributions.

 __[Operating Systems Count](os-count.txt)__